 Typically, you’ll be charged extra if you bring oversized or overweight bags.
 Also, the free checked bag benefit usually doesn’t include pets.

 Most airlines charge checked baggage fees.
-Luckily, there are ways to get around these costs — including credit cards, elite status and fare upgrades.
+Luckily, there are ways to get around these costs — including travel and airline credit cards, elite status and fare upgrades.

 - See rates and fees for Delta SkyMiles® Gold American Express Card